zikky0001-droid/DEV_ZIKKY-MD/README.md

 **Note:** This bot is created for educational purposes only ⚠️⚠️. 🚫 This is NOT an official WhatsApp bot.
 Using this bot may lead to your WhatsApp account being banned😢.
 Use it at your own risk.😈 The developers will not be responsible for any consequences or account bans that may occur while using this bot.

-## 📜 Copyright Notice

-Copyright (c) 2026 Professor.
-All rights reserved.

-This project contains code from various open source projects:
-- Baileys (MIT License)
-- Other libraries as listed in package.json